Mannington Adura Review – Is It Any Good

 Mannington Adura flooring isn’t sold in any of the big box stores at the time of writing, so to calculate the cost of buying Adura vinyl plank flooring you should contact your local flooring stores for current prices.

 Easier still is to visit the online retailer Wayfair.com.
 They have a good selection of all the Mannington Adura ranges at prices between $3.00 and $5.50 per square foot.
 We’ve not come across a cheaper price.

 Do you have any Mannington Adura or Adura Max flooring reviews to share?
 If so please contact us or add a comment below.

 Still looking at other options?
-Check out our Luxury Vinyl Plank and Tile Reviews
+Check out our luxury vinyl plank and tile review

 The Adura ranges have abundantly good reviews for the design and quality of the product.
 The only bad reviews we found were to do with poor installation, or boxes that were damaged in transit.
 Here’s a sample of reviews we found: